mohammad-mghn/mohammad-mghn/README.md

 <b>
  <p>
-I'm Mohammad Mohagheghian 👋, a Front-end Developer 🧑‍💻 from Isfahan, Iran 🏙️.
-I'm passionate about transforming ideas 💡 into technical reality.
-I began my journey with Python 🐍 in high school and later shifted my focus to creating captivating UIs using JavaScript, CSS, Tailwind CSS, and more.
-I love working with startups 🫰 and always aim to push the boundaries of my imagination 🚦.
-Explore my work and collaborations below! 🚀
+I’m a passionate Front-end Developer turning ideas into seamless, impactful digital experiences! 🎨🚀 Specializing in JavaScript, React, and modern tools, I create responsive, user-friendly interfaces that engage and solve real-world challenges. 🖥️😊
+Self-taught since my teens, I love mastering cutting-edge tech and teaming up with innovators to deliver game-changing solutions! 🌟🤝 From optimizing performance to boosting UX, I’m all about creating value through code! 💪🔥 <a href="mailto:vito.mohagheghian@gmail.com">Let’s collaborate! 📩🎉</a>
  </p>
 </b>

-<h3><a href="https://mghn.info">Learn More on My Portfolio</a></h3>
+<h3><a href="https://mghn.info">More on My Portfolio</a></h3>

 <h2>My Current Tech Stack 🚀</h2>